 How Does Scraping Work?

-Screen scraping, or just “scraping,” is a familiar, often useful process for collecting information from the web.
+Content scraping (also known as "screen scraping" or just "scraping") is a familiar, often useful process for collecting information from the web.
 However, in recent years, the technique has become a favored tool of hackers and fraudsters.
-Countermeasures can effectively mitigate the threat, but to implement them, it’s essential to understand how the process works.
+Countermeasures can effectively mitigate the threat, but to implement them, it is essential to understand how the process works.

 BotStop uses advanced machine learning to identify malicious traffic to your site and apps - including scraping activities.
 Contact us today to learn more.